 For a while, you might wonder why Peach is at Neo Bowser Castle and when the villains managed to capture her.
 Then you realise that the game never actually shows Bowser's wish on the Dream Stone, and realise that said wish must logically have been have Princess Peach with him.

-One must wonder why Broque Monsieur is in Bowser's dreams, despite not being involved in Neo Bowser Castle (i.e. how Brittle is involved in Drifting Sands, so there's a Dreamy version of her managing the shop).
+One must wonder why Broque Monsieur is in Bowser's dreams, despite not being involved in Neo Bowser Castle (i.e. how Britta is involved in Dozing Sands, so there's a Dreamy version of her managing the shop).
 Well it's simple ...
 Broque Monsieur was one of Bowser's closest allies in the last game (he was more loyal to them than the Elite Trio), so this is really Bowser's inner thoughts, despite the fact his dreams are terrifying.

 After a certain point in the game, you have the opportunity to fight Gold Beanies that drop some very nice rewards.
 However, they are only found in the Dream World and apparently do not exist outside of it.
 So what about those Gold Beanies from Superstar Saga?